cinchy-co/Documentation/data-syncs/supported-data-sync-sources/mongodb-collection/README.md

 The MongoDB Collection Data Source obtains BSON documents from MongoDB.
 BSON, short for Binary JSON, is a binary-encoded serialization of JSON-like documents.
 Like JSON, BSON sup­ports the em­bed­ding of doc­u­ments and ar­rays&#x20;

 with­in other documents and arrays.
-BSON also con­tains extensions that allow representation of data types that are not part of the JSON spec.
-For ex­ample BSON makes a distinction between Int32 and Int64.
+BSON also has extensions that allow representation of data types that are not part of the JSON spec.
+For ex­ample, BSON makes a distinction between `Int32` and `Int64`.

 The following table shows how MongoDB data types are translated in Cinchy.